 The Best Things to Do in Estes Park

-Estes Park is filled with plenty of outdoor adventures and fun ways to spend a weekend getaway.
-Some things to do in Estes Park require reservations, so plan ahead to get in all the best activities during your stay.
+Outdoor adventures and fun ways to spend a weekend getaway are plentiful in this Colorado town.
+Some things to do around Estes Park require reservations, so plan ahead to get in all the best activities during your stay.

 1. Stroll Through Downtown Estes Park

-Elkhorn Ave is where you’ll find all the activity in Estes Park.
-The street is lined with many of the best Estes Park shops and restaurants.
+Elkhorn Ave is where you’ll find all the activity in Estes Park, lined with many of the best Estes Park shops and restaurants.
 There is a lot of activity on this main street of town, with plenty of shops and restaurants.

 2. Take Some Outdoor Adventures in Rocky Mountain National Park

-Estes Park is often referred to as the Gateway to the Rockies, as two of the 3 entrances to the park are located in Estes Park.
-Inside one of the most popular national parks is plenty of hiking, wildlife viewing, and winter activities.
+Often called the Gateway to the Rockies, Estes Park has two Rocky Mountain National Park entrances.
+Its location to the park makes it a convenient home base for those visiting this Colorado bucket list destination since Estes Park.
+Inside one of the most popular national parks, find plenty of hiking, wildlife viewing, and winter activities.
 Because of its popularity, Rocky Mountain National Park gets busy early, so plan accordingly.
 Plan to pick up shuttles to one of the many trailheads.
 In the summer months, drive along the highest paved road in the US: Trail Ridge Road.

 3. See a Movie in a Unique Theater

-This isn’t just any movie experience.
+This theater isn’t just any movie experience.
 The Historic Park Theater in downtown Estes Park is the oldest movie theater in the US – and is still operating today.
 Catch a new release for a quiet night after a day of adventure in Estes Park.
-2021 update: Make sure to check the website for closures or reduced occupancy at the theater due to COVID-19 precautions.
+2021 update: Check the website for closures or reduced occupancy at the theater due to COVID-19 precautions.

 4. Visit the Historic Stanley Hotel

 A visit to the Stanley Hotel is one of our top recommendations for any Colorado itinerary.
-This hotel is loaded with interesting history, including many tales of hauntings.
-They offer ghost tours on-site, the best pies from the Colorado Cherry Company (though we always prefer a stop at their bigger location on Hwy 36, heading out of Estes Park), and gardens and a maze to stroll through on the grounds of the hotel.
+Exciting history, including many tales of hauntings, fill this infamous hotel.
+They offer ghost tours on-site, gardens, and a maze to stroll through on the hotel’s grounds.
+And don’t miss the best pies from the Colorado Cherry Company (though we always prefer a stop at their primary location on Hwy 36, heading out of Estes Park).

 5. Take a Scenic Drive

-The Peak to Peak Scenic Byway is a 3 hour (round trip) drive from Estes Park if you take the full route to Black Hawk Colorado.
-This is one of the best routes for spectacular Colorado mountain views.
+The Peak to Peak Scenic Byway is a 3 hour (round trip) drive from Estes Park to follow the whole route to Black Hawk, Colorado.
+The road is one of the best routes for spectacular Colorado mountain views.
 Make it a day trip with a few stops along the way.
 Lily Lake is a short, easy hike that is part of the national park but is easier to access.
 Saint Malo’s Chapel on the Rock has a beautiful mountain backdrop behind the church that has survived fires and floods.
-The quaint mountain town of Nederland has great beer, pizza (we love Crosscut Pizza and Backcountry Pizza), and fun history of a frozen dead guy.
+The quaint mountain town of Nederland has fantastic beer, pizza (we love Crosscut Pizza and Backcountry Pizza), and fun history of a frozen dead guy.

 If you want a different route on the way back, we recommend the one that takes you through Boulder, Colorado.